dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     “Unreads” the last element from *positionable-stream*.
+     "Unreads" the last element from *positionable-stream*.
 That is, it returns *element* to the stream so that the next call to :gf:`read-element` will return *element*.
 The stream must be a :class:`<positionable-stream>`.